deadly/valorant-agent-yoinker/README.md

 ### Style Guide

 - Follow the PEP8 style and conventions.
-- Add comments to your code to explain complex sections or algorithms.
+- Add comments to your code and doc-strings to your functions.